-Fig 102 - Transition, Corner flashing
+Fig 104 - Transition, Corner flashing

-IMPORTANT: The flashing must fit around the roller and against the weldment.
+The flashing must fit around the roller and against the weldment.

-- 11. Insert elevator bolt; through the flat bar inside the canvas, through the side and transition flashing pieces, into the hopper frame. - Do not tighten the bolts yet. - 12.
-Fasten the rest of the canvas at the transition.
+- 11. Insert elevator bolt through the flat bar inside the canvas, side and transition flashing pieces and fasten to the hopper frame. - Do not tighten the bolts yet. - 12.
+Fasten the rest of the canvas at the transition. - The third bolt will only hold the corner flashing to the bracket. - Do Not fasten the long flashing with the third bolt.

-Fig 103 - Corner flashing against roller
+Fig 105 - Corner flashing against roller

-Fig 104 - Flashing fastened along transition
+Fig 106 - Flashing fastened along transition